unixsurfer/anycast_healthchecker/README.rst

 withdraw the route to reach the monitored service.
 As a result Bird will only advertise routes for healthy services.

-Bird must be configured in order to interface with anycast-healthchecker.
+Bird must be configured in a certain way to interface properly with anycast-healthchecker.
 The configuration is detailed later in this document.

 anycast-healthchecker is a Python program, which uses the `daemon`_ library to implement a well-behaved Unix daemon process and threading to run